-- 1. A Community trade mark shall be declared invalid on application to the Office or on the basis of a counterclaim in infringement proceedings, - (a) where the Community trade mark has been registered contrary to the provisions of Article 738; - (b) where the applicant was acting in bad faith when he filed the application for the trade mark. - 2.
+- Article 51.
+Absolute grounds for invalidity - 1.
+A Community trade mark shall be declared invalid on application to the Office or on the basis of a counterclaim in infringement proceedings, - a. where the Community trade mark has been registered in breach of the provisions of Article 5 or of Article 7; - where the applicant was acting in bad faith when he filed the application for the trade mark. - 2.
 Where the Community trade mark has been registered in breach of the provisions of Article 7 (1) (b), (c) or (d), it may nevertheless not be declared invalid if, in consequence of the use which has been made of it, it has after registration acquired a distinctive character in relation to the goods or services for which it is registered. - 3.
-Where the ground for invalidity exists in respect of only some of the goods or services for which the Community trade mark is registered, the trade mark shall be declared invalid as regards those goods or services only.

-Article 52 Relative grounds for invalidity

-- 1. A Community trade mark shall be declared invalid on application to the Office or on the basis of a counterclaim in infringement proceedings: - (a) where there is an earlier trade mark as referred to in Article 8 (2) and the conditions set out in paragraph 1 or 5 of that Article are fulfilled; - (b) where there is a trade mark as referred to in Article 8 (3) and the conditions set out in that paragraph are fulfilled; - (c) where there is an earlier right as referred to in Article 8 (4) and the conditions set out in that paragraph are fulfilled. - 2.
-A Community trade mark shall also be declared invalid on application to the Office or on the basis of a counterclaim in infringement proceedings where the use of such trade mark may be prohibited pursuant to another earlier right, and in particular: - (a) a right to a name; - (b) a right of personal portrayal; - (c) a copyright; - (d) an industrial property right.
+Where the ground for invalidity exists in respect of only some of the goods or services for which the Community trade mark is registered, the trade mark shall be declared invalid as regards those goods or services only. - Article 52.
+Relative grounds for invalidity - 1.
+A Community trade mark shall be declared invalid on application to the Office or on the basis of a counterclaim in infringement proceedings: - a. where there is an earlier trade mark as referred to in Article 8 (2) and the conditions set out in paragraph 1 or paragraph 5 of that Article are fulfilled; - b. where there is a trade mark as referred to in Article 8 (3) and the conditions set out in that paragraph are fulfilled; - c. where there is an earlier right as referred to in Article 8 (4) and the conditions set out in that paragraph are fulfilled. - 2.
+A Community trade mark shall also be declared invalid on application to the Office or on the basis of a counterclaim in infringement proceedings where the use of such trade mark may be prohibited pursuant to the national law governing the protection of any other earlier right an in particular: - a. a right to a name; - b. a right of personal portrayal; - c. a copyright; - d. an industrial property right. - 3.
+A Community trade mark may not be declared invalid where the proprietor of a right referred to in paragraphs 1 or 2 consents expressly to the registration of the Community trade mark before submission of the application for a declaration of invalidity or the counterclaim. - 4.
+Where the proprietor of one of the rights referred to in paragraphs 1 or 2 has previously applied for a declaration that a Community trade mark is invalid or made a counterclaim in infringement proceedings, he may not submit a new application for a declaration of invalidity or lodge a counterclaim on the basis of another of the said rights which he could have invoked in support of his first application or counterclaim.